Key takeaways

 AI tool subscription spend per month ~$280 (untracked) ~$340 (tracked, owned)

 The cost barely moved.
-The output across every channel improved.
-The variance — the chaos — collapsed.
-That's a system.
+The output on every channel got better.
+And the week-to-week guessing collapsed.

 Lessons that translate to other small businesses

-The marketing operator is whoever it is.
-Not whoever it should be.
-Build for the person actually doing the work, not the marketer you wish you had.
+Build for the person actually doing the marketing.
+Whoever that is, not the trained marketer you wish you had.
+That's who has to run this on a Tuesday.

-Anchor to brand identity first.
-Voice and visual consistency are the foundation.
-Every other system inherits from them.
-Skip this step and every workflow produces generic output.
+Anchor to the brand first.
+Voice and visual consistency are the foundation, and every other system inherits from them.
+Skip it and every workflow spits out generic output.
 (Voice anchoring deep-dive.)

-Centralize the assets.
-A scattered asset library is a tax on every other workflow.
-Fix it early and everything else gets faster.
+Get all your assets in one place.
+A scattered library taxes every other workflow.
+Fix it early and everything downstream gets faster.

-The system should run without the consultant.
-If it requires me to keep working, I built the wrong system.
-The operator owns it from day one.
+The system has to run without me.
+If it needs me around to keep working, I built the wrong thing.
+She owned it from day one.

 FAQ